Aixam City: Mega e-City

 Developed in collaboration with NICE, the electric Mega e-City was first shown at the 2006 British International Motor Show, and has been produced by Aixam since March 2007.
 Until the end of 2008, it was built exclusively for the London market as a right-hand drive vehicle.
 The maximum speed is 64 kph, with a range of 60–80 km.

 Since the end of 2010, the Mega e-City has also been available with a lithium-ion battery.
 Having the same top speed, the range was increased to 100 km.
 The price of the model in Germany fell from €16,000 gross to less than €15,000 between 2010 and 2020.

 Electric variants of the Aixam Pro commercial vehicle range are also available.

 City GTO

 A sportier-looking version, the Aixam City GTO, has been added to the range.

 e-Coupé

 The e-Coupé is the electric version of the Coupé, with a claimed range of 75 km.

 Crossline / Crossover

 The Crossline and Crossover are crossover-inspired versions of the City.

 Safety

 The Aixam Crossover GTR was tested in 2016 by Euro NCAP and received a rating of 1 out of 5 stars.

 Mega e-Scouty

-The Mega e-Scouty is an electric quadricycle that will be launched in early 2023.
+The Mega e-Scouty is an electric quadricycle that was launched in early 2023.
 Technically it is very similar to the Aixam e-City, having the same 6 kW motor in the front and a range of about 75 km.